 YouTube

 Load video

-Michał Szpak’s 8th place in Stockholm 2016 was a great achievement for Poland, especially considering their recent struggles to qualify for the Grand Final.
-It showed that Poland still has the potential to succeed in the Eurovision Song Contest.
+Michał Szpak’s impressive 8th place finish in Stockholm in 2016 was undeniably a significant achievement for Poland, particularly in light of their recent struggles to qualify for the Grand Final.
+This success demonstrated that Poland possesses the potential to excel in the Eurovision Song Contest, even amidst challenges.

+YouTube